Karen Kassel, MS, RD, Med

 Don’t be alarmed by bleeding after birth.
 This is normal.
 A bloody discharge called occurs for 3-4 days after delivery.
 Lochia changes to a pinkish-brown within a week of delivery, and then to white or yellow.
-You should notice less blood after two weeks, but lochia can continue for six to eight weeks postpartum.
+You should notice less blood after two weeks, but lochia can continue for 6-8 weeks postpartum.
 Use sanitary pads and change the pads at least every 4 hours.
 This level of bleeding and discharge is normal, but excess bleeding is a concern.
 Call your doctor if you have any of the following:

 After delivery is complete, your doctor or nurse-midwife will examine the perineal area.
 If you had an or your perineum tore during delivery, you’ll have stitches (with local anesthesia) to close these tears.
 Tenderness in this area is common after any vaginal birth.
 The incision or tear adds extra soreness.
 You may notice discomfort with walking, sitting, and going to the bathroom.
 Try soothing this area with an ice pack, anesthetic spray, or by sitting in a tub of warm, shallow water (a sitz bath).
 Your doctor can also prescribe pain medication.

 An episiotomy or tear should be healed within 3 weeks.
 Call your doctor if you have any of the following: In the first few days postpartum, you may notice that you are urinating much more than normal.
 This is your body’s way of getting rid of extra fluid from pregnancy.
 Some women have increased sweating for the same reason.

 During pregnancy, the change in anatomy due to the growing baby and uterus can cause leaking of urine.
 Injury to muscles and nerves during labor and delivery can also result in a woman’s being less able to control urine or sometimes even gas or stool.
 Wear a sanitary pad to catch leaks and talk to your doctor about your symptoms.